Jlin72/Team_Generator/README.md

   Here is a picture of the how the html file looks like on the browser.
   ![HTML file on browser](https://i.imgur.com/GOEwnNz.png)

-  Here is a video link to a video of the application in action: https://www.youtube.com/watch?v=OHWSS1nWiyU&feature=youtu.be
+  Here is a video link to a video of the application in action, the video also shows the application passing all the tests: https://www.youtube.com/watch?v=OHWSS1nWiyU&feature=youtu.be
 ## Credits
   Jhonny Lin (Github username: jlin72 https://github.com/Jlin72/)